-Staff Contact: Graham Forsyth
+Staff Contact: Graham Forsyth S1 or S2 HPW2 CP10

 This subject will introduce students to aesthetics as a separate branch of Philosophy, from Baumgarten to Worringer.
 The most fundamental ideas of such key thinkers in art as Burke, Kant, Hegel, Schopenhauer, Nietzsche will be discussed in class and examined in both historical context and the contemporary.